Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 The illustration shows a model of the molecule.

-What is Liquefied Petroleum Gas – LPG Temperature: Flame, Boiling Point, Melting/Freezing Point
+What is Liquefied Petroleum Gas – What is a LPG Temperature: Flame, Boiling Point, Melting/Freezing Point

-Liquefied petroleum gas – LP gas temperature includes LP gas flame temperature, LP gas boiling temperature and LP gas (liquid petroleum gas) freezing temperature.
+Liquefied petroleum gas – LP gas temperature includes LP gas flame temperature, propane boiling point and LP gas (liquid petroleum gas) freezing temperature.

-Liquefied petroleum gas – LPG temperature also affects the gas cylinder pressure.
+Liquefied petroleum gas – LPG temperature also affects the pressure of LPG in gas bottles.

 LPG Gas Temperature - Flame TemperatureLiquefied petroleum gas – LPG flame temperature (when burned with air) is 1967ºC or 3573ºF.